-Each student received a single scale score for each subject tested and if there is a valid score to report.
+Each student received a single scale score for each subject tested, if there was a valid score to report.
 A student's score was based only on the operational items on the assessment.
-In the State Student Results (SSR) and District Student Results (DSR) data files, the total raw score, theta score, points earned by reporting category, scale score, and performance level are calculated if the test record was assigned a Score Status Flag of 1 or 9, meaning score reported.
+In the State Student Results (SSR) and District Student Results (DSR) data files, the total raw score, theta score, points earned by reporting category, scale score, and performance level are calculated if the test record was assigned a Score Status Flag of 1 or 9, meaning the score was reported.
 The computation of the various student scores is outlined below in Section 2 and discussed further in Volume 1, Annual Technical Report.

-Student reports and the School Report of Students also provided the possible number of points for each reporting category and the number of points earned in each category.
+Student reports and the School Report of Students also provided the number of points earned for each reporting category and the possible number of points in each category.
 The points earned and points possible for each reporting category were established using the same items used to calculate overall scores.
 The points possible could vary depending on the test forms (e.g., online vs. paper accommodated).
 Table 1, Table 2, and Table 3 display the reporting categories by grade and subject.

-Grade

-Reporting Category

-1. Key Ideas and Details

-2. Craft and Structure

-3. Integration of Knowledge and Ideas

-4. Language and Editing Task

-1. Key Ideas and Details

-2. Craft and Structure

-4-10

-3. Integration of Knowledge and Ideas

-4. Language and Editing Task

-5. Text-based Writing
+Grade Reporting Category 3 Key Ideas and Details Craft and Structure Integration of Knowledge and Ideas Language and Editing Task 4-10 Key Ideas and Details Craft and Structure Integration of Knowledge and Ideas Language and Editing Task Text-based Writing